quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 {download}`Run the intercell superconducting example <../../../examples/intercell_bdg.py>`.

 Callbacks must return finite Hermitian matrices of the inferred size and keep their captured parameters fixed during a calculation.
+Users are responsible for finite coordinates and finite Hermitian outputs: MeanFi checks shapes on evaluation, but does not scan matrix entries.
 Their boundary values need not match, but both BZ endpoints must be defined for simplex integration.
 Smooth integrands generally converge faster.